digitary/serverless-chartmuseum/README.md

 Run serverless Helm repositories using the opensource chart museum project.

 ### AWS Implementation
 The AWS serverless implementation runs chartmuseum in a lambda function.
-Using API Gateway proxy, all requests are send to chartmuseum which is initialised inside of a lambda.
+Using API Gateway proxy, all requests are sent to chartmuseum which is initialised inside of a lambda.

 ### Deployment